 The authority to revoke passports dates back to December 4, 2015, when the Fixing America’s Surface Transportation Act, or “FAST Act,” became law.
 Under the FAST Act, the State Department will yank passports from taxpayers after notification from the IRS that there’s a seriously delinquent tax debt.
 A “seriously delinquent” tax debt is defined as “an unpaid, legally enforceable federal tax liability” greater than $50,000, including interest and penalties.
 The limit is adjusted each year for inflation and cost of living: for 2019, it’s $52,000.

-Taxpayers with serious debts could be excluded under some circumstances, including those account which are being paid on time as part of an installment agreement or under an Offer In Compromise.
+Taxpayers with serious debts could be excluded under some circumstances, including those accounts which are being paid on time as part of an installment agreement or under an Offer In Compromise.

 (You can read more about the passport revocation program here.)